giulianoscassaioli/energy_service/README.md

 ## Input / Output

 For the submission of a this app I decided to implement a REST interface for sending data.
-The output of the service will be the printing of the cart.
+The output of the service will be the printing of the Client.

 Examples of JSON to insert into the BODY of the POST Request to save a new Client: